jansabbe/jansabbe.github.io/_posts/2018-04-08-big-bang-releases.md

 Deploy this release _next_ to the existing legacy system.
 When strangling a legacy system, the legacy system keeps running until we are sure the new system took over all responsibilities and is performing well.

 We don't want to bother the user with figuring out if he should use the new system or the legacy system.
 Instead we introduce a composite ui, which will show either an old legacy application screen or a new screen.
-Users will simply experience a single integrated system, but they might notice the difference between an old-fashioned UX style and a newer design.
+Users will perceive a single integrated system, even if they notice the occasional difference between an old-fashioned legacy screen and a more modern screen of the new system.

 ![Step 2](/public/images/big_bang_releases/step2_strangulation.jpg)